thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **getSystemInformation**
 > SystemInfo getSystemInformation()

   Version: 9.0.0.cl or later   Gets system information such as the release version, locale, time zone, deployment environment, date format, and date time format of the cluster.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `SYSTEM_INFO_ADMINISTRATION` (**Can view system activities**) privilege is required.
 This API does not require any parameters to be passed in the request.

 ### Example